photo: Alastair Grant

 Please convey my sincere Condolences to her daughters as well.

 You always knew where you stood with Kai – she was funny, honest and always interested in how everyone was doing.
 She loved to hear about the family and what we’d done on holidays.
 Whenever I visited the gallery she would be busy working – probably gilding or talking to customers.
 She relished the banter in the workshop.
 Last year she did a beautiful gilding job on a piece of goldwork embroidery for me.
 I think of her every time I see it.
 Thank you, Kai.

 Oh my goodness, I can’t believe what I just read on Instagram.
 Kai!
 I had no idea that she was ill.
 I’m so so sorry.
 What to do?
 What to say?
-I send you a hug and a sketch for now.
+I send you a hug and a ceramic tile.

 What a sad sad thing… that news has just stopped me in my tracks.
 Wow!
 I’m struggling to get my head round this!
 I can’t claim to have known Kai well but she was always happy to see me and talk about my dog, cheese making and growing vegetables, a genuine lovely person.
 She would always go out of her way to help in any small way she could, I’m so sorry that we will never have that chat again, and will miss her Warmth.
 Please pass on my deepest sympathies to all that loved her.
 The world has lost a Beautiful kind soul.

 So sorry to hear this sad news… thinking of you all @therowleygallery where she was amongst such good friends and colleagues.

 Oh gosh that makes me so sad to hear!!
 I’m so so sorry for you all!! ❤️❤️❤️

 I’m going to miss my dear friend Kai more than words can say ❤️

 So shocked to hear this and so desperately sorry for her family & the Rowley Gallery family too.
 It was always a delight seeing her and she will be sorely missed by all who had the good fortune to know her x